DurveshN/Python-tiktactoe/README.md

 # Python-tiktactoe
-Tiktactoe game created using python.
+Tiktactoe game is created using python.
 Code also have option as AI vs you and player1 vs player2.